-Potential proposers may not submit a full proposal without first submitting a corresponding Letter of Intent (LOI), compliant with the instructions below, during the LOI submission window.
-Submitting a Letter of Intent does not oblige potential proposers to submit a full proposal.
+Potential proposers may not submit a full proposal without first submitting a corresponding Letter of Intent (LOI), compliant with the instructions below, by the LOI submission deadline.
+Submitting a Letter of Intent does not obligate potential proposers to submit a full proposal.
 If a collaborative proposal is planned, a single LOI should be submitted by the lead institution only.
 LOIs are not subject to merit review but instead are used for internal planning purposes.
-Investigators should not expect to receive any feedback on their LOIs.
+Investigators should not expect to receive any feedback on their Letters of Intent.